What is a DAO?

 The global crypto market cap keeps growing, and when you think about it, the entire market is founded on the very principles of DAOs.

 Imagine your phone’s current apps being replaced by apps that don’t track your every movement, that don’t sell your personal data, and most importantly aren’t controlled by conglomerates and corporations.

-Traditional platforms can either choose to adapt for today’s evolving landscape, or they can simply get left behind by not implementing innovative blockchain solutions like DAOs.
+Traditional platforms can either choose to adapt to today’s evolving landscape.
+Or they can simply get left behind by not implementing innovative blockchain solutions like DAOs.